Rogryk/entertainmnet-web-app/README.md

 # About project

-Project inspired by frontendmentor.io challenge, link below.
+Imitation of VOD App inspired by frontendmentor.io challenge, link below.

 Users are able to:
 - search media from search bar,